 In comparison to other major cities in the world, Macau is considered quite safe for travelers.
-In addition, the city constantly develops its tourism, so the Macau government tends to make the city clean of crimes.
-Petty crimes are common, while the more serious one are very rare.
+Also, the city constantly develops its tourism, so the Macau government tends to make the city clean of crimes.
+Petty crimes are common, while the more serious one is very rare.

 TRANSPORT & TAXIS RISK : MEDIUM

-Due to the fact that there are not enough taxi drivers in Macau, and the demand is in constant rise, taxi drivers tend to be dishonest and overcharge tourists.
+Because there are not enough taxi drivers in Macau, and the demand is on the constant rise, taxi drivers tend to be dishonest and overcharge tourists.
 There have been reports of taxi drivers who stole customer’s luggage or even some kidnapping in the taxi vehicles.
-Since, most of taxi drivers do not speak language other than Chinese, it is a good idea to have your destination written in Chinese.
+Since most taxi drivers do not speak a language other than Chinese, it is a good idea to have your destination written in Chinese.

 PICKPOCKETS RISK : HIGH

-In order to protect yourself from thieves, you need to remain cautious, particularly in the crowded streets and in front of the famous landmarks of Macau.
+To protect yourself from thieves, you need to remain cautious, particularly in the crowded streets and in front of the famous landmarks of Macau.
 Pickpockets and purse snatching are common and thieves usually come in a group.
-One of them distracts people’s attention while the others steal purses and wallets.
+One of them distracts people’s attention while others steal purses and wallets.